 A large part of what the Baths so interesting was that very little seems to have been removed from the site – instead it has merely been relocated.
 Hundreds of floorboards are stacked at the rear of the hall, while an entire an auditorium’s worth of chairs now reside in a room behind the stage.
 In the pools, too, I found remnants of the laundry, guide ropes for swimmers, microscopic fragments of rubber flooring – traces of almost anything if I looked closely enough.
 The most baffling aspect of the Baths was certainly the migration of furniture (how a washing machine could ever find itself beneath the main stage, for instance).
 As at other sites, years’ worth of random events and interventions have resulted in bizarre configurations, the reasons for which are now impossible to unravel.

 The balcony areas were perilously unsafe in places, the floor often giving way under my feet.
 The ceiling seemed even less secure: a large fragment collapsing towards the end of my visit - a low moan and then silent flight before shattering on the supports below.

-With the roof in the smaller pool removed, and the distant rumble of the nearby street, I was at also spared the unease of my asylum visits - although I suspect this had more to do with the building’s more benign history than its openness.
+With the roof in the smaller pool removed, and the distant rumble of the nearby street, I was at least spared the unease of my asylum visits; the building’s more benign history another factor.
 There was no sense of suffering, no identification – the Baths merely summoned up memories of winter trips to Southend, or the more desolate fringes of the South-East.
 And yet people once worked there, learned to swim there, injured themselves there, fell in love or were harassed there.
 It was once a key element of community life - yet so extreme is the dilapidation, the leap needed to connect with the past seemed too great.
 It was only when I discovered a series of archival photos that I at last felt any kind of meaningful connection to the past.